kubernetes-sigs/cluster-api-addon-provider-helm/docs/quick-start.md

 We use the `clusterSelector` to select the workload cluster to install the chart to.
 In this case, we install the chart to any workload cluster with the label `nginxIngressChart: enabled` found in the same namespace as `HelmChartProxy` resource.
 To provide specific namespace to install the chart to set `spec.namespace` field.

 The `repoURL` and `chartName` are used to specify the chart to install.
+User shall specify chart-path `oci://repo-url/chart-name` as `repoURL: oci://repo-url` and `chartName: chart-name` in HCP CR.
+This format is consistent with other types of charts as well (e.g. `https://repo-url/chart-name` as `repoURL: https://repo-url` and `chartName: chart-name`).
 The `valuesTemplate` is used to specify the values to use when installing the chart.
 It supports Go templating, and here we set `controller.name` to the name of the selected cluster + `-nginx`.
 We also set `controller.nginxStatus.allowCidrs` to include the first entry in the workload cluster's pod CIDR blocks.

 ### 6. Verify that the chart was installed